Elder Benefit Specialist Program:

 A Legal Services Program of the Area Agency on Aging of Dane County

-The Dane County Elder Benefit Specialist Program is administered by the Area Agency on Aging (AAA) of Dane County and is co-located and operated in partnership with the Dane County Aging and Disability Resource Center (ADRC).
-The EBS Program provides legal advice/representation for senior adults (age 60+) residing in Dane County that are faced with benefit, housing and other disputes or denials, complications, changes in benefits, claims not paid, and other similar issue groups that have an economic or socially isolating effect on the older adult.
+The Dane County Elder Benefit Specialist (EBS) Program is administered by the Area Agency on Aging (AAA) of Dane County and is co-located and operated in partnership with the Dane County Aging and Disability Resource Center (ADRC).
+The program provides free advocacy and legal advice and/or representation for senior adults (age 60+) residing in Dane County that are faced with benefit, housing and other disputes or denials, complications, changes in benefits, insurance claims not paid, and other similar issue groups that have an economic or socially isolating effect on the older adult.

-Elder Benefit Specialists receive in-depth, on-going legal training.
-Elder Benefit Specialists (EBS), along with their program attorneys at the Greater Wisconsin Area on Aging and Resources (GWAAR) and AAA management, prioritize legal case work based on client need.
+Elder Benefit Specialists receive in-depth, ongoing legal training.
+EBS staff, along with their program attorneys at the Greater Wisconsin Agency on Aging Resources (GWAAR) and AAA management, prioritize legal case work based on client need and available resources in accordance with the Older Americans Act.
+Below are non-exhaustive lists of case examples.

 EBS High Priority List: